OPCFoundation/UA-.NETStandard/SampleApplications/Workshop/Reference/README.md

 ## UACTT Testing
 Download and install the [OPC UA Compliance Test Tool](https://opcfoundation.org/developer-tools/certification-test-tools/ua-compliance-test-tool-uactt/).

+Note: Access to the UACTT is granted to OPC Foundation Corporate Members.

 ### UACTT sample configuration
 A sample configuration for the UACTT Version 1.02.336.244 can be found in [UAReferenceServer.ctt.xml](UAReferenceServer.ctt.xml).
 The reference server is tested against the **Standard UA Server** profile.
 It is recommended to run the server as retail build with disabled logging, to avoid side effects due to timing artifacts when log entries are written to a disk drive.